-If public advertisements are required they shall run for a minimum of two (2) weeks.
-The District shall decide which publications are most advantageous to run the ads in.
+The District shall decide which publications or suitable recruitment media platforms are most advantageous to run the ads in.

 The District should strive to facilitate and expedite the screening and testing process, and should periodically inform each candidate of his/her status in the recruiting process.